Creator Taxes: Product Gifts, 1099s & International Deals

 That camera a brand sent for review?
 Taxable income.
 The PR package?
 Also income.
 Most creators discover this at their first real tax season.

 You started making content because you had something to say.
-Somewhere along the way, brands started sending products, platforms started paying you, and suddenly you're running a business you never planned to build.
+Somewhere along the way, brands started sending products, platforms started paying you, and now you're running a business you never planned to build.

 Product gifts are taxable income

-When a brand sends you a $400 camera for review, that's $400 of income.
+A brand sends you a $400 camera for review.
+That's $400 of income.
 The skincare PR package worth $200?
 Income.
 The free hotel stay for a collaboration?
 Income at fair market value.

-It doesn't matter whether you asked for the product.
-It doesn't matter whether you keep it or give it away.
-If you received it in connection with your content creation, it's income.
+Doesn't matter whether you asked for the product.
+Doesn't matter whether you keep it or give it away.
+If you received it in connection with your content creation, the IRS calls it income.

-The structural pattern: Brands know this.
-They often include the value of gifted products in the 1099 they send you — so the IRS knows about it even if you forgot to track it.
+Brands already know this.
+They often include the value of gifted products in the 1099 they send you, so the IRS knows about it even if you forgot to track it.

 The multi-platform 1099 nightmare